paiqo/Databricks-VSCode/README.md

 # Setup and Configuration (Azure Connection Manager)
 The Azure Connection Manager allows you to use your Azure Active Directory (AAD) account to interact with Databricks.
 This includes:
 - loading Connections directly from your Azure Resources
-- Use AAD authentication when using the DAtabricks API.
+- Use AAD authentication when using the Databricks API.
 No Personal Access Token (PAT) is needed!

+VSCode will prompt you to use your Microsoft Account two times.
+The first time is to get a list of all available Azure Databricks workspaces that you have access to and then a second time to establish a connection to the selected/active workspace.
+Whenever you switch connection/workspace, you may get prompted again!

 To activate the Azure Connection Manager, simply set the VSCode setting `databricks.connectionManager` to `Azure` and refresh your connections.
 No additional configurations need to be done.
 Currently most other connection settings like `useCodeCells`, `exportFormats`, etc. cannot currently be controlled and are set to their defaults.